1. I am an online professor off campus or do not have a Liberty-issued computer. How do I implement the correct email signature?

 Please include these in either the "First name" or "Last name" fields of the application.
 For instance, your "First name" should be "Dr. John Q." if you have a doctorate designation.
 If the designation should go after your name, then as an example your "Last name" should be "Sample C.P.M."

-3. What should I do if I work for the School of Law, Seminary, Online Academy, etc.?
+3. What should I do if I work for the School of Law, School of Divinity, Online Academy, etc.?

 4. Does this Bible be in the email signature?